SuperFreelas/google-ads-mcp/README.md

 npm install
 ```

-3. Create a `.env` file in the root directory with the following variables:
+3. Create a `.env` file in the root directory with the following variables (use `.env.example` as a template):
 ```
 GOOGLE_ADS_CLIENT_ID=your_client_id
 GOOGLE_ADS_CLIENT_SECRET=your_client_secret